bangraaydev/lumenApi/README.md

 > **Note:**

-> - use composer install after you pull the repository
+> - use "composer install" after you pull the repository
 > - add .env file into root directory
 > - add new database (based on env Database name)
-> - use php artisan migrate
+> - use "php artisan migrate"
 > - run the repository with localhost (php localhost -S -t public)